Exclusive: Goldman Sachs buys into Aramco $10 billion loan as it seeks IPO role - sources

-DUBAI (Reuters) - Goldman Sachs (GS.N) has bought a slice of Saudi Aramco's IPO-ARMO.SE $10 billion credit facility as it seeks a role in the historic listing of the oil company, sources familiar with the matter told Reuters.
+DUBAI (Reuters) - Goldman Sachs (GS.N) has bought a slice of Saudi Aramco's (IPO-ARMO.SE) $10 billion credit facility as it seeks a role in the historic listing of the oil company, sources familiar with the matter told Reuters.

 It is common practice in capital markets to first establish banking relationships through loan transactions which are then followed by other deals.